-Michael Sammons, D.M.A. currently serves as the Percussion Area Head at the University of Utah.
-Sammons is recognized as a versatile performer in solo and chamber, symphonic, the marching percussion arts and non-western musical styles.
-In addition to his work with the Utah Symphony Orchestra and Utah Opera, he consistently performs with the Ballet West Orchestra, Pioneer Theater Company, Utah Chamber Artists and is a frequent guest with NOVA (New Music Chamber Series).
+Michael Sammons, D.M.A. serves as the Percussion Area Head at the University of Utah.
+Sammons is recognized as a versatile performer in solo and chamber, symphonic, marching percussion arts and non-western musical styles.
+In addition to his work with the Utah Symphony Orchestra, he consistently performs with the Utah Opera, Ballet West Orchestra, Pioneer Theater Company, Utah Chamber Artists and is a frequent guest with NOVA (New Music Chamber Series).
 He also directs the newly founded “Street Drumline” for the NBA’s Utah Jazz.
-His work can be heard on ESPN, local media outlets and diverse recording projects such as the Utah Symphony Orchestra and UA STEEL, the University of Arizona Steel Band.
+His work can be heard on ESPN, local media outlets and diverse recording projects including the Utah Symphony Orchestra.

 Sammons previously served as Assistant Professor of Music and Director of Percussion Studies at the University of South Alabama from 2008-2012 where he founded and established the USA Jag’ Drumline, USA Steel Band and World Music Group, touring extensively throughout the region.
 Sammons continues to direct the Treasure Coast Percussion Camp in his hometown of Vero Beach, FL., founded in 2005.

 Michael Sammons received his Doctorate of Musical Arts degree in Percussion Performance from the University of Arizona, where he served as Graduate Teaching Assistant and Director of the UA Steel Band Program from 2003-2007.
 He received the 2007 Outstanding Graduate Teaching Assistant award for the UA College of Fine Arts.
 He earned the Master of Music degree in Percussion Performance from the University of Arizona in 2005 and the Bachelor of Music degree in Music Education, with a Performer’s Certificate, from the University of Florida in 2002.
 His travels abroad include Trinidad, Ghana and Brazil.